unosquare/embedio/README.md

 [Microsoft.AspNetCore.Server.EmbedIO](https://www.nuget.org/packages/Microsoft.AspNetCore.Server.EmbedIO/) | Dju  | EmbedIO web server support for ASP.NET Core, as a drop-in replacement for Kestrel
-[SambaFetcher](https://github.com/nddipiazza/SambaFetcher/) | nddipiazza  | A .NET tool to connect a web server with Samba [SimpleW](https://stratdev3.github.io/SimpleW/) | stratdev3  | A .NET Core Web Server Library, inspired by EmbedIO
+[SambaFetcher](https://github.com/nddipiazza/SambaFetcher/) | nddipiazza  | A .NET tool to connect a web server with Samba [SimpleW](https://stratdev3.github.io/SimpleW/) | stratdev3  | A .NET Core Web Server Library, inspired by EmbedIO [LiquidPages](https://www.kinetq.com/docs/open-source-software/liquid-pages) Middleware that can be used with any web server to render liquid templates with EmbedIO support.

 ## Special Thanks